Who we are

-Adeola is an intersectional feminist who is passionate about holistic healing and very mindful about life.
+Adeola is an African feminist who is passionate about holistic healing and very mindful about life.
 Adeola is currently working on raising awareness among the general public on issues concerning human trafficking, the empowerment of women and founder of ‘Distinguished Diva’ a platform for underrepresented women of colour in the global media.

 As graphic designer and sociologist, Danielle has a strong focus on applied research and urbanism.
 She develops significant concepts along with a powerful visuality, that is capable of delivering complex content.
 From conviction, she chooses to work in transdiciplinary environments that enable her to cultivate a critical mind.
 In 2015 she co-founded »Spatial Codes« with Robin Coenen.
 Among others, their work has been featured in the collateral event of the 2016 Architecture Biennale in Venice.

 Momentarily based in Berlin, both are also working as active members and Design Researchers at the Civic city network on an international platform.